Using BLE Devices with a Raspberry Pi

 Raspberry Pi BLE Performance

 Before we get into running the Raspberry Pi, we wanted to discuss a bit about performance.
 After all, no guide from us would be complete without it.
-Over the last few years, we've seen companies use the Raspberry Pi as a gateway system because of it's performance and cost.
-We've used it in a few projects as well.
+Over the last few years, we’ve seen companies use the Raspberry Pi as a gateway system because of it’s powerful processor running Linux and cost.
+We’ve used it in a few projects as well.

 Ultimately, the Bluetooth LE range of the Raspberry Pi devices is decent but limited, and it won’t approach what you can get with an external antenna and a more sophisticated system.
 If you’re looking to control devices over any reasonable distances beyond a room or two, adding another radio or finding another solution would be best.